mtararujs/api_tests_ci/README.md

  gem install bundler
 ```

-3. Run `bundle install` while being in the same directory where Gemfile is located to install all required depdendencies for those tests to run.
+3. Run `bundle install` while being in the same directory where Gemfile is located to install all required depdendencies for those tests to run2.